rajanphadnis/portfolio/content/projects/bang-bang-sim.md

 ## Bang-Bang Sim

-I just put this website up @ 1pm ET on 12/3/2024 - still working on getting these projects documented
+I just put this website up - working on getting these projects documented